-The District recognizes that service animals may be used to provide assistance to qualified individuals with disabilities.
 This policy governs the presence of service animals in the District's buildings, on school property (including school buses), and at school activities.
 The Board of Education adopts this policy to ensure that individuals with disabilities are permitted to participate in and benefit from District programs, activities and services, and to ensure that the District does not discriminate on the basis of disability.

-Qualified students and/or adults with disabilities may be accompanied by a "service animal" on school property, in school buildings, and at school functions when required by law and subject to the conditions of this Policy.
+Students and/or adults with disabilities may be accompanied by a service animal as defined by federal and Missouri law on school property, in school buildings, and at school functions as permitted by law and subject to the conditions of this Policy.